yashumayank/FastNeo/README.md

 FastNeo uses paired-end RNAseq data.
 The read 1 and read 2 must be is seperate fastq files must be named as {sample_name}_1.fastq and {sample_name}_2.fastq

-The IEDB/TSNAdb neoepitope detection can be run using the following command
+Detect IEDB/TSNAdb neoepitopes in your sample using the following command:
 ```
 runEpitopeDB_neoepitopes.sh {sample_name}
 ```

-The IEDB/TSNAdb neoepitope and gene fusion detection can be run together using the following command
+Detect both IEDB/TSNAdb neoepitopes and gene fusions in your sample using the following command
 ```
 run_neoepitopes.sh {sample_name}
 ```